 The Zinsser products (others also,) can be tinted to almost any shade in the RAL colour scheme.
 Give us a call for more advice.

 I mentioned schools and B&Bs that may be looking for rejuvenation or renovation.
 This enables you to give your windows a really welcoming, warmer colour.

-You will find that a lot of professionals use spray paint when it comes to uPVC painting.
+You will find that a lot of professionals use uPVC spray paint.
 It solidifies in around 30 minutes, takes roughly 3 coats, though that will depend on the colour being used.

 However, if you are painting a front door for example, this can be incredibly fiddly as you would need to take it off its hinges to truly protect the brickwork around it.
 Without the proper equipment, roller or brush may well be the safer option.